-Cycling Clingmans Dome - the highest peak in the Great Smoky Mountains.
+Cycling Clingmans Dome - the highest peak in the Great Smoky Mountains and Appalachian Trail.

 This is part of the Blue Ridge Mountain Range and Clingmans

 Photo is from Clingman’s Dome viewpoint at sunset.